Are you looking for a simple fall dessert to serve at Thanksgiving or Christmas? This McCormick pumpkin pie is it!

 How to Avoid Cracks in Pumpkin Pie

-While I won’t say no to a pumpkin pie with cracks along the surface, one with a perfectly smooth and silky filling is much more enjoyable.
+I’ll never say no to a pumpkin pie, even one with cracks along the surface.
+Even so, a pie with a perfectly smooth and silky filling is much more enjoyable.

 This pie recipe is super easy to follow, but if you don’t follow it to a tee, you’ll risk ending up with a cracked pumpkin pie.